 3. Fuel price – the cost of petrol is also less expensive than diesel fuel in many countries.

-4. Lower emission of polluter gases – petrol combustion emits more moderate levels of dangerous gases, such as nitrogen.
+4. Lower emission of polluting gases – petrol combustion emits more moderate levels of dangerous gases, such as nitrogen.
 The emergence of hybrid engines and the use of sulphur-free petrol are mitigation measures that reduce the negative impact on the environment.

-1. Less efficient than diesel engine – petrol engine consumes more fuel than the diesel engine does to do the same work.
+1. Less efficient than diesel engine – petrol engine consumes more fuel than the diesel engine to do the same work.
 This higher consumption is the trade-off for the power that petrol engines produce.
 More power requires more fuel to burn.
 In our example above, the BMW 320d will consume 4.7-5.2 litres per 100 kilometres while the BMW 320i will consume 7.3-7.9 litres per 100 kilometres travelled on typical urban roads and highways.

 2. High carbon dioxide (CO2) emissions - petrol engines release more quantity of CO2 than cars using diesel.
 In the same example, the diesel BMW (320d) emits 102-113 g/km of CO2 while its petrol equal BMW (320i) emits 128-138 g/km.
 CO2 has adverse effects on people’s health and the environment.